PHASE 4 OF 7

 Let Tools Do the Work

-AI code editors, generative UI tools, managed services, and pre-built templates are your force multipliers.
-Use them to generate boilerplate, then focus human effort on what only humans can do: vision, design, and core logic.
+Tools are force multipliers.
+AI editors, generative UI, managed services, and templates generate boilerplate.
+Save human effort for vision, design, and core logic.

-The engineer who ships fastest isn't the fastest typist — they're the best curator of tools.
+The fastest-shipping engineer isn't the fastest typist, but the best curator of tools.

 FOCUS